TeddyGavi/DSA-and-Algorithms/notes/08_Intermediate_Sorting.md

   - loop through the array from start until the end
     - if the pivot is greater than the current element, increment the pivot index variable and then swap the current element with the element at the pivot index
   - swap the starting element with the pivot index
+- recursively call the picot helper on the sub array to the left of the index returned from the pivot, and to the right

 ### Radix Sort